LEGAL NOTICE & WEBSITE CHARTER

 3.2 Security

-The user therefore undertakes to take appropriate measures to ensure the security of their own data and/or software, in particular against any viruses, malicious codes or any other harmful technologies or logical infections on the website or on the Internet in general.
+The user therefore undertakes to take appropriate measures to ensure the security of their own data and/or software, in particular against any viruses, malicious codes or any other harmful technologies or logical infections on the website or on the Internet network in general.

 The user undertakes not to commit any act that may jeopardize the security of the website or the computer system of other users or the publisher of the website.